Azure/iotedge-lorawan-starterkit/Docs/quickstart.md

   },
 ```

-The `"DecoderValueSensor"` decoder is not a best practice but it makes it easier to experiment sending sensor readings to IoT Hub without having to change any code.
+The `"DecoderValueSensor"` and `"DecoderHexSensor"` decoders are not a best practice but it makes it easier to experiment sending sensor readings to IoT Hub without having to change any code.

 if the SensorDecoder tag has a "http" in it's string value, it will forward the decoding call to an external decoder, as described in option 2 above, using standard Http.
 The call expects a return value with the same format as the json here above or an error string.